-- A. Shop drawings shall meet all of the above requirements for submittals. - 1.B.
-Contractor shall submit Adobe PDF sets of all fabrication drawings.
-Cost of drawing preparation, printing and distribution shall be paid for by the contractor and included in his base bid. - C. No work shall be fabricated until Architect-Engineer's review has been obtained. - D. Plumbing shop drawings for pipe fabrication shall be a minimum of 1/4" scale.
-Provide drawings where the complexity of the system or confines of the space require coordination with construction and other trades.
-Plumbing shop drawings shall not be a reproduction of the contract document and shall show details of the following: Plans, elevations above finished floor, sections, components, insulation and attachments to other work.
-Plumbing layout indicating sizes on plans, fittings, insulation, clearances, penetrations through firerated and other partitions, hangers and supports, including methods for building attachment, vibration isolation, seismic restraints, and attachment.
+- A. Shop drawings shall meet all of the above requirements for submittals. - B. Contractor shall submit Adobe PDF sets of all fabrication drawings.
+Cost of drawing preparation, printing and distribution shall be paid for by the contractor and included in his base bid. - C. No work shall be fabricated until Architect-Engineer's review has been obtained. - D. Electrical equipment location and conduit coordination shop drawings for conduit fabrication and electrical equipment clearances shall be a minimum of 1/4" scale.
+Shop drawings shall not be a reproduction of the contract document and shall show details of the following: Fabrication, assembly, and installation, including plans, elevations above finished floor, sections, components, and attachments to other work.